ShreySatapara/RAC-SOFT-TopK/README.md

-# Retriever-Augumented Classification for Rumour Verification using Evidence from Authorities
+# Retriever Augmented Classification using Differentiable Top-K Operator for Rumor Verification based on Evidence from Authorities

 A code for implementing Retriver Augumented Classification using differential SOFT-TopK to perform a joint training of Retriever and Classifier.